Pages

 • The latest Date of the Event on the related record

-Remember, it is NOT Created Date or Last Modified Date of the Event or Task.
+Remember, it is NOT the Created Date or Last Modified Date of the Event or Task.

 How the Last Activity Date is Calculated?